leahdorrien2/MIST4610GroupProject2/README.md

   The on-reservation online gambling data, however, that is exhibited in the first screenshot, shows no clear long term relationship.
 This suggests that their implementations of promotions are not leading to higher gross gambling revenues.
 This means that they are more likely than not losing money on promotions rather than gaining and need to adapt their strategy.

   It is important to also note that taxes are not taken into account when looking at gross gambling revenue.
 Since promotions can be taken away from the taxable base of a licensee's revenue, there is postive tax break that comes from promotions.
 This means that the promotional coupons have a positive effect on profit that is not shown in the visualizations and should be taken into account when looking at ROI.

+  State and federal governments have concerns about promotional deductions taking away from the taxable base of a firm’s revenue.
+As such, policies like Connecticut’s Act 21-23 have gradually lowered the maximum percentage of revenue that can be deducted as promotional deductions from 25% to 15%.
+This may explain the volatility in amount of promotional credits wagered each month.

 # Question 2 and Importance
 What is the total number of wagers placed across all licensees during a specific fiscal year?
 Does start time of operations have an effect?